 Tenable is one of the biggest names in vulnerability management, partly due to its sponsorship of several popular security podcasts.
 But due diligence requires taking a look at multiple solutions.
 So here’s an overview of Tenable competitors and my notes on them, having used each of them in the field.

-Yes, to some extent Tenable competes with itself.
+Yes, to some extent Tenable Network Security competes with itself.
 For vulnerability scanning, Tenable offers Nessus.
 For on-premise vulnerability management, Tenable offers Security Center.
 And for cloud-based vulnerability management, it offers Tenable.io.

-For one-off vulnerability scans.
-Nessus is ideal.
-If you need to centralize scans and analyze the results, you need Security Center or Tenable.io.
+For one-off scans to identify vulnerabilities, Nessus is ideal.
+If you need to centralize scans and analyze the scanning results, you need Security Center or Tenable.io.
 Security Center is the choice when you don’t want any of the data leaving your network.
 Tenable.io offers a modernized user interface, dynamic scalability, and your sysadmins don’t have to administer it.
 Tenable takes care of all of the system maintenance.

 Tenable’s efforts to stop competing with itself is leading to some customer dissatisfaction in the short term, but in the long run it will reduce confusion, which is probably best for everyone.